clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Validate the bundles in the mix
 -------------------------------

-Mixer performs basic validation on all bundles when used throughout the system.
+Mixer performs basic validation on all bundles used in the system.

 Mixer checks the validity of the bundle's syntax and name.
 Optionally, you can run this validation manually on `bundle1` with the following command:

 .. code-block:: bash